 OVERVIEW: This funder serves 17 counties in Northeast Mississippi and is the oldest community foundation in Mississippi.
-Areas of support are education, community development, and children and families.
+CREATE’s funding areas include education, community development, and children and families.

 FUNDING AREAS: Education, community development, quality services for individuals, families and children

-IP TAKE: CREATE has an unrestricted endowment for donors who don’t specify a cause, for which the board awards grants to regional charities.
-Get familiar with CREATE’s regional reports to understand the priorities of the foundation and its likely donors.
+IP TAKE: CREATE has an unrestricted endowment for donors who do not specify a cause, for which the board awards grants to regional charities.
+Grant seekers can get familiar with CREATE’s regional reports to understand the priorities of the foundation and its likely donors.

 This foundation has four program areas: regional capacity building, endowment building, financial administration and targeted grantmaking.
 In terms of grantmaking, CREATE funds local charitable causes in education, community development and quality services for individuals, families and children.